“Elephants Walking Through Grass” Amboseli, 2008 (Leading matriarch killed by poachers, 2009) © Nick Brandt [nickbrandt.com]

-We recognize the partnership of Big Life Foundation with local communities in East Africa as a leading example for elephant conservation at a time when elephant conservation across the continent has appeared most bleak.
-Animat Habitat has named Big Life Foundation as an official selection to receive a percentage of revenue from this project, scene one: White Elephant.
+Animat Habitat has recognized the partnership of Big Life Foundation with local communities in East Africa as a leading example for elephant conservation at a time when elephant conservation across the continent has appeared most bleak.
+Big Life Foundation has been named as an official selection to receive a percentage of revenue from the first production at Animat Habitat—scene one: White Elephant.
 This is part of our mission to support wildlife conservation projects on the ground in Africa.

 For more about the history of Big Life and the future of communities participating in the protection and preservation of wildlife and wild lands in Kenya and Tanzania, see: biglife.org.

 6 Brandt, N. Across The Ravaged Land ‘Across The Ravaged Land.’
 2013.
 Website Link